maleeshagimshan98/vue-custom-text-input/README.md

 ## Usage

-1. Initializing the Controller: Create an instance of CustomInputGroupController.
+1. Initializing the Controller: Simply instantiate a CustomTextInputGroupController.
+Rather than passing individual input validations to each component as a prop, you can now directly provide them to the constructor for multiple components.

 2. Defining Input States: Use the setState method to define input states within the controller.
 Each state should have a unique name and a CustomInputState instance for handling validation rules, errors, and input tracking.